geraldstanje/coding_assigment/README.md

 bag of words, storing one's and zero's only.
 A one at index x means the a keyword within the bag of words was found.
 The function match_keywords only initializes the output vector to zero, rather than allocating it. <br>
-For performance reason the type of the output vector was specified with std::vector< uint16_t>, rather than vector< bool>.
+For performance reason the type of the output vector was specified with std::vector< uint16_t>, rather than std::vector< bool>.
 If the size of the bag of words would be const, a bitset could be selected.
-A bitset<32> could also be stored in 4 bytes memory. <br>
+A std::bitset<32> could also be stored in 4 bytes memory. <br>

 Example: <br>